 Exciting new collaborative research projects are being developed with the University of Illinois, demonstrating a rich history and expertise in MRI technology.

-Physicians, technicians, radiologists, clinicians and scientific personnel unite around shared goals and engage the local community in actively participating in clinical research studies, benefiting generations to come.
+Doctors, technicians, radiologists, clinicians and scientific personnel unite around shared goals and engage the local community in actively participating in clinical research studies, benefiting generations to come.

 New Insights to Brain Structure and Function